cindyhps/discord-cat-bot/README.md

 #### Additional Notes:

 + The cat images & GIF's comes from a database that I have prepared myself (By [Airtable](https://www.airtable.com/)), so there is not much image available at the moment.
-By joining the [Discord server](https://discord.gg/8ZRmukDVsa), you can send cat pictures and contribute.

 * The bot uses [Giphy](https://giphy.com/) & [Tenor](https://tenor.com/) API services to provide GIF's.
 * When searching for a gif only enter the related value (e.g /catgif sad).